atweiden/finn/doc/Syntax.md

 ```

-## Sectional Inlines
+## Includes

-*Sectional Inlines* begin with a Section Sign (`§`) or Paragraph Sign
+*Includes* begin with a Section Sign (`§`) or Paragraph Sign (`¶`).
+The
-(`¶`).
-The Sign must appear at the start of a line, although it may be
+Sign must appear at the start of a line, although it may be offset by
-offset by leading whitespace.
-If it is offset by whitespace, any content
+leading whitespace.
+If it is offset by whitespace, any content to be
-to be embedded will be indented by an equal amount of leading whitespace.
+embedded will be indented by an equal amount of leading whitespace.

 The Sign must be followed by exactly one horizontal whitespace.
-Sectional
+Includes
-Inlines come in two flavors:
+come in two flavors:

 1. Intra-file
 2. Inter-file

-Depending on the flavor of Sectional Inline, the horizontal whitespace
+Depending on the flavor of Include, the horizontal whitespace following
-following the Sign must be followed by either a quoted Sectional Block
+the Sign must be followed by either a quoted Sectional Block Name, a
-Name, a quoted Sectional Block Name plus a file path, or just a file
+quoted Sectional Block Name plus a file path, or just a file path.
+An
-path.
-An *Inline Reference* can take the place of the file path.
+*Inline Reference* can take the place of the file path.

-### Intra-file Sectional Inlines
+### Intra-file Includes

-Intra-file Sectional Inlines come in only one flavor: *By Sectional
+Intra-file Includes come in only one flavor: *By Sectional Block Name*.
-Block Name*.

-This type of Sectional Inline can appear inside and outside of Sectional
+This type of Include can appear inside and outside of Sectional
 Blocks.
 However, if it appears outside of a Sectional Block, it must:

 - appear at the very top of the Finn source document, or
 - appear following a blank line, horizontal rule or comment block, or
-- appear as part of a consecutive series of Sectional Inlines separated
+- appear as part of a consecutive series of Includes separated by newline
-  by newline

 #### Intra-file By Sectional Block Name

-This flavor of Sectional Inline embeds a Sectional Block that appears
+This flavor of Include embeds a Sectional Block that appears within
-within the same file of the Sectional Inline by referencing a target
+the same file of the Include by referencing a target Sectional Block
-Sectional Block Name.
-This target Sectional Block may appear either
+Name.
+This target Sectional Block may appear either above or below the
-above or below the Sectional Inline, so long as it's in the same file.
+Include, so long as it's in the same file.

 Example: